 The image is reposed on its rock bed in the shade of the trees.
 The sun filtering through a million delicate leaves gently touched the image with a deep reverence.
 “The rock used in this carving is known as “Chandrakanthi pasana gal’ which belongs to the limestone variety,” the priest told us.

 Here was peace wrought in eternal stone, and here was the picture of freedom from all that is worldly – of Nirvana achieved.
 We stood silently trying to take in the magnificence and majesty that seemed to radiate from the broken image.

-At the feet of the image on the rock boulder there is some indication that two figures had been molded.
-The priest was of the opinion that they were of king Parakramabahu.
+At the feet of the image on the rock boulder, there is some indication that two figures had been moulded.
+The priest was of the opinion that they were of King Parakramabahu.
 Pointing at some hollows on the boulder he was also of the opinion that long ago this image may have had a roof supported by stone pillars.

-We asked the the priest what other ruins lay in the area.
-He told us of some ruins that were inside the Wasgamuwa park, believed to be that of an ancient palace, and of some rock caves with drip ledges and brahmi inscriptions witnessing to their antiquity.
+We asked the priest what other ruins lay in the area.
+He told us of some ruins that were inside the Wasgamuwa park, believed to be that of an ancient palace, and of some rock caves with drip ledges and Brahmi inscriptions witnessing their antiquity.